Getting your employees to work, on time, every time can be a challenge.

 Establish Expectations Early On

 First things first, establish your expectations early on.
-Make sure new hires understand that on-time attendance is required of them.
+Make sure new hires understand that on-time attendance is required of them as team members.
 Consider having your employees sign an employment contract that outlines your expectations.
 This helps to establish that they agree to on-time attendance.
 If an employee does show up late, make sure you take the time to talk with them –and find out why; don’t just let it slide or assume that it won’t happen again.

 Talk With Your Employees

 Things happen; people get sick, cars break down, and sometimes traffic jams can prevent even the most diligent employee from arriving on time.
 If your worker, who is usually on time, happens to be late one day, don’t jump to conclusions or start plotting ways to punish them, instead –talk to them.
 Take a few minutes to find out why they were late.
-If they have a solid reason, consider giving them a break.
+If they have a solid reason for their work-life balance being interrupted, consider giving them a break.
+As an added bonus, a team member that lets the others know that you were reasonable with them may indirectly improve employee motivation.

 Don’t Play Favorites

 As with everything in the workplace, it’s important to always treat your team fairly.
-If one employee is regularly coming in late, and other workers see that they’re consistently allowed to get away with it, it could discourage them, or even influence them to come in late as well.
+If one employee is regularly coming in late, and other workers see that they’re consistently allowed to get away with it, it could seriously impact employee morale or even influence them to check in late as well.
 This is one reason why it’s important to curb bad habits as soon as they start.
 Expect the same standard of timeliness from everyone; your employees will appreciate you for it.

 Consider Adjusting Their Schedule